Nikon Z7 Review: Build Quality, Ergonomics and Handling

 Note that you need to enter the Z7’s menu to turn on and off IBIS (called “Vibration Reduction” in the menu), which can get a bit frustrating.
-I recommend setting one of your custom function buttons to access the top item in “My Menu,” and then add VR somewhere in My Menu if you turn this on and off frequently.
+I recommend to set one of your custom function buttons to access the top item in “My Menu,” and then add VR somewhere in My Menu if you turn this on and off frequently.
 Another option is to use the “i” button, which can be used to access IBIS / Vibration Reduction options.
 It would be nice if Nikon included a switch on Z lenses to turn IBIS on and off – yes, even knowing that it’s all inside the camera body and not on the lens – but it’s not a big deal.
 (As a side note, if you’re adapting a lens with vibration reduction, you don’t need to enter the menu at all; just flip the switch on the side of the lens exactly as normal, and the Z7’s IBIS will engage the roll axis automatically.)

 Especially with the knowledge that every new Z lens will be stabilized 4-6 stops (including the primes), I have to say that IBIS is one of the Z7’s most useful features for anyone who shoots handheld, and something Nikon absolutely got right.
 The Z7 is a great handheld camera even in very dark environments, making it a killer choice for something like travel photography where a tripod is not practical.